sashank-rana/Summer-Training-/README.md

-# Summer Training: Data Science & Machine Learning
+# Summer Training: Data Science

 Welcome to my **Summer Training** repository!
 This repository serves as a centralized hub for all the coursework, practical implementations, and projects completed during my intensive training program in Data Science and Machine Learning.